 - 1. Mr. Shang Jianguang has resigned as the Executive Director on 5 January 2022. - 2.
-Mr. Xiong Wei has resigned as the Executive Director on 20 April 2021. - 3.
 Mr. Tao Li has resigned as the NED on 5 January 2022.

 BIOGRAPHIES OF DIRECTORS AND SENIOR MANAGEMENT

 Biographical details of the Directors and senior management of the Company are set out on pages 6 to 8 of this annual report.